Baton Rouge soldier, killed in Korean War, identified 70 years later

 Trending News

+"It's like, you see a light on, and that light is on and it's getting dimmer and dimmer and dimmer but now that we found Lawrence and we have his body now that light can finally go out in peace," Williams said.

-Brown will be buried in Prairieville.
-A funeral date has not been set.
+Brown will be buried in Prairieville next to his parents in July.

 More News